RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 * Automatic LiveReload functionality for change detection and browser refresh
 * Options to customize location, port, files checked etc.
 * Easily installed and updated with `dotnet tool -g install LiveReloadServer`
-* Markdown rendering to HTML with basic theming and Page template support
+* Markdown Page rendering to HTML with theming, Page template and Live Reload Support
-* Basic Razor Pages support for self-contained Razor Pages
+* Self-contained Razor Pages support with Live Reload Support

 You can grab the compiled tool as: